Married and Dating part 1

-Through a few conversations with complete strangers wanting to get things off of their chest I keep finding out how truth is truly stranger than fiction.
+Through a few conversations with complete strangers wanting to get things off of their chest, I keep finding out how truth is truly stranger than fiction.
 I was talking with this married guy who wanted to share with me that he had been married for a number of years to his lovely wife.
 There was just one catch to this share fest, he was having sex with his neighbor.
 His neighbor was a former Marine that he couldn't help but gush over.
-As I listened to the husband talk about how they would meet up secretly for drinks why his wife was working or at home made me wonder did he have a conscience at all.
-Never the one to judge but merely suggest or ask, I asked the husband was he truly happy with the former Marine or was this a fling?
+As I listened to the husband talk about how they would meet up secretly for drinks while his wife was working or at home, made me wonder did he have a conscience at all.
+Never the one to judge but merely suggest, I asked the husband was he happy with the former Marine or was this a fling?

 Right away he told me that it was a fling, he thinks.
 Being that the husband didn't tell anyone his secret he couldn't think passed his own pleasures.
 So my question didn't throw him off it just made him think for a bit.
 The husband told me that the sex was amazing and when he is with his wife he actually feels like he is cheating on his boyfriend.
 I stepped in again asking the husband if he truly feels this way about his new found love then why keep it a secret?
 The husband relayed to me that it would destroy his wife if she ever found out.
 Then I said to him why engage in a relationship while being married?